tjacobs/betabot/README.md

 Take the battery charger board and slide it in over the top of the battery facing upwards with the white ports facing towards the middle.
 Plug the battery's charge cable into the largest white port.
 Screw into place with one screw.
 Screw two round-headed screws through the front of the body into the charge bolts.

-Write the Betabot [disk image](coming_soon) to the SD memory card using [sd_restore](scripts/sd_restore), and pop it into the Raspberry Pi 3.
+Write the Betabot [disk image](coming_soon) to the SD memory card using [sd_restore](scripts/sd_restore), and pop it into the Raspberry Pi.
 Take the Raspberry Pi and place it on top, with USB ports facing towards the back of the case and the HDMI port facing out towards the open side.
 Screw down with four screws.

 Slide the back plate in.
 Take the top cover and place it over the top of the body.
 Align the screw holes and screw the long screws in to affix the top.
 It should open freely to ninety degrees and close completely.